-Meeting the dog’s nutritional needs on a daily basis is essential to having a happy pet with few medical problems.
+Meeting the dog’s nutritional needs daily is essential to having a happy pet with a few medical problems.

 As a large-sized active breed, this canine should require approximately three cups of dry dog food each day which translates to $65-$85 per month.

 Be careful not to overfeed it so it does not become overweight, which can be detrimental to a dog’s health.